hernihistorie/pypauline/README.md

-# pypauline
+# hhfloppy

+This repository contains tools for working with floppies developed at the [Czechoslovak Game Archive](https://herniarchiv.cz/).

-This repository contains tools to work with the open source floppy disk dumper [Pauline](https://github.com/jfdelnero/Pauline).
+Dumping at our archive is performed with the open source floppy disk dumper [Pauline](https://github.com/jfdelnero/Pauline).

 ## Dependencies